rshuston/ClosestPointsWorkshop/README.md

 3. Plane Sweep - An efficient matching of points where the points are ordered by their x position and then the plane is swept, looking for best matches in a sliding window whose size is based on the best match found so far.
 This solution can be test-driven provided the developer has worked out the algorithm a priori (i.e., the critical operations of the algorithm are test-driven, and then the integration of those operations is test-driven).
 This method is O(n log n).
 4. Divide and Conquer - An efficient matching of points where the points are ordered by their x position and then recursively bisected into smaller regions until the point set is sufficiently small to easily search.
 This solution can be test-driven provided the developer has worked out the algorithm a priori (i.e., the critical operations of the algorithm are test-driven, and then the integration of those operations is test-driven).
 This method is O(n log n).

 The application allows you to set the number of points to be randomly generated (2 <= n <= 10000).
 The random pattern can be Uniform or Clustered (Gaussian).

-The user has the ability to change the positions of points by dragging them with the mouse.
+For additional flexibility, the user has the ability to change the positions of points by dragging them with the mouse.

 Clicking the "Solve" button triggers a run of the chosen solution algorithm.
 The user has the ability to abort the solution by clicking the "Cancel" button.